What is Prostate MRI?

 How is Prostate MRI done?

-Prostate MRI can be done with just a torso/pelvic coil or with a combination of an endorectal coil and a torso/pelvic coil.
+Prostate MRI is done with just a torso/pelvic coil or with a combination of an endorectal coil and a torso/pelvic coil.
 Endorectal Prostate MRI offers excellent image quality due to the proximity of the coil to the gland.

 To image the prostate with the endorectal coil, you will be placed on the MRI table and a special type catheter/coil (like those used for Barium Enema exams) is gently inserted into the rectum directly under the prostate gland.
 You may feel a mild discomfort during the initial insertion of the coil, but should be comfortable during the exam.
 A balloon on the tip of this catheter is inflated and the MR signal is detected by this coil during the exam to produce high resolution pictures of the prostate.
 During the exam you will hear a knocking sound, which is when you need to hold perfectly still.
 The scan is very sensitive to motion.
 If you move even a little during the scan, the entire scan may need to be repeated.
 Typical exam time is 45 minutes.

 We have an intercom system so that you can hear and talk to the technologist who is operating the scanner.

 How do I prepare for it?